ArtinKevin/notes/index.md

 ### [Home](https://artinkevin.github.io/homepage/)
 ## Lecture Notes
 Here are my notes.
-They may have some mistakes, if you find them, please email me!
+They may have some mistakes, if you find them, please email me.

 #### The following notes are written in Chinese.